BMcCulloch1/Nrl-News-Ec2-Scraper/README.md

-### NRL-News
+# NRL News Scraper

-A personal project that scrapes National Rugby League (sport) and Zero Tackle news, stores it in S3, and runs automatically on an AWS EC2 instance.
+A small Python project that scrapes National Rugby League (NRL) and Zero Tackle news, saves the articles as JSON, and uploads the results to an AWS S3 bucket.
+It’s designed to run automatically on an EC2 instance.

+## What It Does

+- Scrapes articles from NRL and Zero Tackle using Playwright + BeautifulSoup
+- Merges and sorts results by timestamp
+- Removes duplicate articles (based on URL)
+- Saves two files:
+  - `latest_nrl_news.json`: 5 newest articles per source
+  - `all_nrl_news.json`: full history of articles (deduplicated)
+- Uploads both files to an S3 bucket using `boto3`

-### Cron Setup
+## Cron Setup

-This project uses two cron jobs:
+This project uses two cron jobs on EC2:

-- Every hour: Runs the scraper and uploads news to S3.
+- **Hourly**: Runs the scraper every hour
-- On reboot: Ensures the scraper runs if the EC2 restarts.

-See `crontab.txt` for config/setup.

-To install on EC2 inst.:
+To set up the cron jobs:

 ```bash
 crontab crontab.txt